nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

         virtualservers.k8s.nginx.org         2021-03-08T10:00:04Z
         harry@Azure:~$

-8. Finally, we can look at the pods in each NameSpaces with the command ``kubectl get pods``:
+8. Look at the pods in each NameSpaces with the command ``kubectl get pods``:

 .. code-block:: bash